Bombing of Dresden: Night of 13/14 February

 Mosquito marker aircraft dropped target indicators, which glowed red and green to guide the bomber stream.

 The Dresden attack was to have begun with a USAAF Eighth Air Force bombing raid on 13 February 1945.
 The Eighth Air Force had already bombed the railway yards near the centre of the city twice in daytime raids: once on 7 October 1944 with 70 tons of high-explosive bombs killing more than 400, then again with 133 bombers on 16 January 1945, dropping 279 tons of high-explosives and 41 tons of incendiaries.

 On 13 February 1945, bad weather over Europe prevented any USAAF operations, and it was left to RAF Bomber Command to carry out the first raid.
 It had been decided that the raid would be a double strike, in which a second wave of bombers would attack three hours after the first, just as the rescue teams were trying to put out the fires.
 As was standard practice, other raids were carried out that night to confuse German air defences.
-Three hundred and sixty heavy bombers (Lancasters and Halifaxes) bombed a synthetic oil plant in Böhlen, 60 mi from Dresden, while 71 de Havilland Mosquito medium bombers attacked Magdeburg with small numbers of Mosquitos carrying out nuisance raids on Bonn, Misburg near Hanover and Nuremberg.
+Three hundred and sixty heavy bombers (Lancasters and Halifaxes) bombed a synthetic oil plant in Böhlen, 60 mi from Dresden, while 71 de Havilland Mosquito medium bombers attacked Magdeburg with small numbers of Mosquitos carrying out nuisance raids on Bonn and Misburg, near Hanover and Nuremberg.

 When Polish crews of the designated squadrons were preparing for the mission, the terms of the Yalta agreement were made known to them.
 There was a huge uproar, since the Yalta agreement handed parts of Poland over to the Soviet Union.
 There was talk of mutiny among the Polish pilots, and their British officers removed their side arms.
-The Polish Government ordered the pilots to follow their orders and fly their missions over Dresden, which they did.
+The Polish government ordered the pilots to follow their orders and fly their missions over Dresden, which they did.

 A Lancaster bomber releases a 4000 lb HC "cookie" and 108 30 lb "J" incendiaries over Duisburg 1944.

 The first of the British aircraft took off at around 17:20 hours CET for the 700 mi journey.
 (Note: All raid times are CET; Britain was on double summer time in early 1945, which was the same time as CET.)
 This was a group of Lancasters from Bomber Command's 83 Squadron, No. 5 Group, acting as the Pathfinders, or flare force, whose job it was to find Dresden and drop magnesium parachute flares, known to the Germans as "Christmas trees", to mark and light up Dresden for the aircraft that would mark the target itself.
 The next set of aircraft to leave England were twin-engined Mosquito marker planes, which would identify target areas and drop 1000 lb target indicators (TIs) that marked the target for the bombers to aim at.
 The attack was to centre on the Ostragehege sports stadium, next to the city's medieval Altstadt (old town), with its congested and highly combustible timbered buildings.